matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 107) How does Docker handle resources constraints for containers?
-Answer: Docker sets resource limits through configuration flags or resource management commands, such as '--memory' and '--cup-shares', allowing for control over the resources that a container can use.
+Answer: Docker sets resource limits through configuration flags or resource management commands, such as '--memory' and '--cpu-shares', allowing for control over the resources that a container can use.

 108) Google Cloud Kubernetes?
 Answer: